Our best festival yet!

 LAHORE PARTNERSHIP CELEBRATING KOREAN CULTURE

-We are delighted to present the 2025 Young Writers Competition Anthologies, featuring 180 poems and stories based on this year’s theme The Legend and selected from entries by over 70 schools across South London and Surrey.
+We are delighted to present the 2025 Young Writers Competition Anthologies, featuring 180 poems and stories based on this year’s theme.
 Our overall winner was Ana Gumende for her insightful, original and cleverly written poem, Soldier Proletariat.

 Explore the anthologies and see the full list of winners and runners-up by clicking below.